-Most design intent is lost when translating from a native CAD format to a neutral CAD format.
-This is why it is vital to create a strategy whereby engineers use native CAD formats or CAD is translated properly by CAD translation software, as much as possible.
+Much design intent is lost when translating from a native CAD format to a neutral CAD format.
+This is why it is vital to create a strategy whereby engineers use native CAD formats, or where CAD is translated properly by CAD translation software, as much as possible.
 Neutral CAD formats like STEP were created for long-term archival and are still best suited for that purpose because they don’t preserve vital design intent information.

 Motion Study & Kinematic Information

-Many physical components and final products have moving parts.
-To enable simulation, testing, and digital twin capabilities, 3D CAD models must have metadata embedded for completing a motion study.
+Many physical components and assemblies have moving parts.
+To enable simulation, testing, and digital twin capabilities, 3D CAD models must contain the proper metadata.

-The parts must be mated and constrained, and have full range of motion and kinematic data.
-Using this data, humans, and machines can simulate how a CAD model will function within an assembly.
+The parts must be mated and constrained, have the full range of motion and kinematic data.
+Using this data, humans and machines can simulate how a CAD model will function within an assembly.

 Testing and Simulation Data

-After engineers run testing and simulation programs, tolerances, point of failure information, and end of life data, must be embedded in the metadata of each CAD model.
-Test results and simulation data are vital for Industry 4.0 predictive maintenance.
+After engineers run testing and simulation programs, tolerances, point of failure information, and end-of-life data must be embedded into the metadata of each CAD model.
+In addition, test results and simulation data are vital for Industry 4.0 predictive maintenance.

 Pricing and Availability

-For engineering to become more efficient and for procurement to automate the purchase of new parts, pricing and availability information should also be made available within the metadata of CAD Models.
+To increase efficiency and automate purchasing, engineering and procurement departments require pricing and availability information within CAD models’ metadata.
 Systems like CADENAS PARTsolutions parts management software work as a catalyst for engineers and procurement professionals to access vital product information.

-Engineers can make better decisions if they have pricing and availability on parts that already exist in their PLM or PDM systems.
-This type of information empowers engineers to reuse CAD models and CAD data from previous projects.
+Engineers can make better decisions if they have pricing and availability on parts that already exist in their PLM, PDM, and ERP systems.
+In addition, this type of information empowers engineers to reuse CAD models and CAD data from previous projects.